aniekar/vaccine-data/README.md

 # Vaccine data

-## The assignment

 This is an excercise project done for Solita.
-The assignment was to do a web app displaying "interesting informaton" regarding vaccine orders and vaccinations.
+The assignment was to do a web app displaying "interesting data" regarding vaccine orders and vaccinations.

-*THL has ordered us to create a vaccination database which contains information about vaccine orders and vaccinations.
-We have received files which contains the base data for the application The Orders are in different files named by the manufacturer of a vaccine.
-Injections must be used in 30 days after the arrival of the bottle.
-[name].source "Zerpfy"|"Antiqua"|"SolarBuddhica"
-The source file has one json item per line.

-Make a web application for presenting some interesting data about the vaccinations.*

 ## The implementation